Posterrama/posterrama/README.md

 `Plex Screensaver running at http://localhost:4000`

 Now open your web browser and go to the displayed address (e.g., `http://localhost:4000` or `http://<server_ip>:4000`) to view the screensaver.

+## Admin Interface

+This application includes a web-based admin interface to manage your configuration without directly editing the `config.json` and `.env` files.

+### First-Time Setup
+1. Navigate to `/admin` in your browser (e.g., `http://localhost:4000/admin`).
+2. You will be redirected to a setup page to create an admin user.
+3. Enter a username and a strong password.
+These credentials will be securely stored in your `.env` file.

+### Accessing the Admin Panel
+After the initial setup, you can log in at `/admin` with the credentials you created.
+Here you can modify all application settings.

+**Note:** After saving changes in the admin panel, you may need to restart the application for them to take full effect.

 ## Running in Production with PM2